asteny/nginx-modules-deb/README.md

 This repo contains Ubuntu packages for popular Nginx modules as built dynamically and packed as deb packages

+Each package contains nginx configuration files like `/etc/nginx/modules-available/50-${MODULE_NAME}.conf`, it does not require knowladge absolut so-library path.

+In default ubuntu nginx contains includes like `/etc/nginx/modules-enabled/*.conf`, so you should create symlink links to module configs.

+For mainline nginx just add `include /etc/nginx/modules-available/*.conf`.

 Installation for mainlain
 ------------
 ```bash